IDCubed/oms-docs/README.md

 (see the example code snippet above) is used to ensure sphinx is informed of our intent, but does not render the table of contents in the section.

+Either way, be sure that the ``toctree`` directive you add is *in* the document, as seen by sphinx, by including it at some point *after* the document's top-level heading/title.

 See the current oms-docs source for actual/existing examples.